Rajadhi Raja Raja Kulothunga Raja Marthanda Raja Gambeera Kathavaraya Krishna Kamarajan: Soundtrack

 The music was composed by Mansoor Ali Khan, who also wrote the lyrics.

-Reception
+Critical reception

 Malini Mannath of The Indian Express panned the film and said: "A film strictly for his (Mansoor Ali Khan's) fans, that too the most ardent ones".
-New Straits Times wrote "The director has done his best to inject as much humour, action and drama as he can".
+K. Vijiyan of New Straits Times wrote "The director has done his best to inject as much humour, action and drama as he can".